 Summary of Session Objectives!

 Nuts & Bolts: These sessions look inside the club officer’s roles.
 You will hear “what to do” and practical advice on learning, managing and “sharing” this leadership opportunity.
 Only a small portion will be dedicated to a presentation.
-Most of each session will be devoted to break out groups lead by several “guides,” experienced toastmasters, driving discussions and Q&A, tailored to “your” information needs.
-Different groups have different questions.
-During the session break out groups we plan to divide as follows:
+Most of each session will be devoted to break out groups lead by “guides;” who are experienced toastmasters who will drive discussions and Q&A tailored to “your” information needs.

 Beyond the Nuts & Bolts: